How to lower high cortisol levels naturally?

 First, ginseng supplementation seems beneficial for having normal cortisol levels.
 Ginseng can regulate cortisol secretion, helping people with depression and post-traumatic stress disorder.[21]

-Moreover, rhodiola extract is a well-studied herb which influences the release of stress hormones and decreases cortisol responses.
-As a bonus, rhodiola may help lose weight, as it boosts energy metabolism.[22,23]
+Moreover, rhodiola extract is a well-studied herb that influences the release of stress hormones and decreases cortisol responses.
+As a bonus, rhodiola may help lose weight, as it boosts energy metabolism.[25,26]

 You can find these extracts on iHerb.

-Certainly, you should consult your physician before taking any supplement, or changing your diet.
+Always consult your physician before taking any supplement or changing your diet.